Paul Claudel: Diplomat

-Claudel also wrote extensively about China, with a definitive version of his Connaissance de l'Est published in 1914 by Georges Crès and Victor Segalen.
-In his final posting to China, he was consul in Tianjin (1906–1909).
+Claudel also wrote extensively about China from his diplomatic experience.
+A definitive version of his Connaissance de l'Est was published in 1914 by Georges Crès and Victor Segalen.
+In his final posting to China, he had served as consul in Tianjin (1906–1909).

-In a series of European postings to the outbreak of World War I, Claudel was in Prague (December 1909), Frankfurt am Main (October 1911), and Hamburg (October 1913).
-At this period he was interested in the theatre festival at Hellerau, which put on one of his plays, and the ideas of Jacques Copeau.
+In a series of European postings leading up to the outbreak of World War I, Claudel was in Prague (December 1909), Frankfurt am Main (October 1911), and Hamburg (October 1913).
+In this period he was also interested in the theatre festival at Hellerau, which produced one of his plays, and the ideas of Jacques Copeau.

-Claudel was in Rome (1915–1916), ministre plénipotentiaire in Rio de Janeiro (1917–1918), Copenhagen (1920), ambassador in Tokyo (1921–1927), Washington, D.C.
+During and soon after the war, Claudel's postings ranged widely: Rome (1915–1916), ministre plénipotentiaire in Rio de Janeiro (1917–1918), Copenhagen (1920), ambassador in Tokyo (1921–1927), Washington, D.C.
 (1928–1933, Dean of the Diplomatic Corps in 1933) and Brussels (1933–1936).

-While he served in Brazil during World War I he supervised the continued provision of food supplies from South America to France.
+While serving in Brazil during World War I, he supervised the continued provision of food supplies from South America to France.
 His secretaries during the Brazil mission included Darius Milhaud, who wrote incidental music to a number of Claudel's plays.